Laravel-Backpack/docs/4.1/crud-fields.md

     // AJAX OPTIONALS:
     // 'data_source' => url("fetch/category"), // url to controller search function (with /{id} should return model)
     // 'minimum_input_length' => 2, // minimum characters to type before querying results
-    // 'dependencies'         => [‘category’], // when a dependency changes, this select2 is reset to null
+    // 'dependencies'         => ['category’], // when a dependency changes, this select2 is reset to null
     // 'include_all_form_fields'  => false, // optional - only send the current field through AJAX (for a smaller payload if you're not using multiple chained select2s)
  ],
 ```